phovea/phovea.github.io/tutorials/data_structure.md

 An alternative way is to use the **parseRemoteMatrix** method specified in `phovea_d3/parser`.
 It takes the dataset file path as argument and returns a promise for an associated data structure object.

 An alternative to loading a local dataset is to run a server that loads the data for you, and then retrieve the data.
-To do that, you have to create a server plugin (TODO: is that true or do I just have to run a server?) and store the csv file in the top-level `data` folder and again provide a JSON file called `index.json` in the same directory.
+To do that, you have to run a server via docker using the [workspace approach](getting_started/#server-client-app) and store the csv file in the top-level `data` folder and again provide a JSON file called `index.json` in the same directory.
 If you do that, the server will automatically load the dataset, and the dataset will be accessible via various functions (more on that later).

 ### Dataset Parsing